lucagump/eagletrt-api/README.md

 ![SchemaOverview](webapp/Telemetry.png)

-## MicroServices
+## Microservices
 ![SchemaOverview](documents/template.jpg)

 The template used to build the microservice architecture is described above.
-It consists of four main folder:
+It consists of five main folder:
 * **loaders**: to inject dependencies, routes and all sort of configuration.
 * **routes**: where the route of the API are described with the swagger code.
 It also has a _controller.ts_ to handle requests.
 * **controllers**: it's where the magic is, all the sauce of the project.
 This folder contains all the functions used to retrieve data from the  database or to interact with external API.